ublue-os/bazzite/README.md

 - System packages stay relatively up to date.
 - Can layer Fedora packages to the image without losing them between updates.
 - Security focused with [SELinux](https://github.com/SELinuxProject/selinux) preinstalled and configured out of the box.
-- The ability to rebase to different Fedora libostree images, if desired, without losing user data.
+- The ability to rebase to different Fedora Atomic images, if desired, without losing user data.
 - Printing support thanks to [CUPS](https://www.cups.org/) being preinstalled.

 ## Why